sc-miracle/miracle-reproducibility/README.md

 MIRACLE is a continual integration method for single-cell mosaic data (RNA, ADT, and ATAC are currently supported).
 In this repository, we mainly repreduce the results in the paper.
-For tutorials, please watch our another repository.
+For tutorials, please watch our another repository [miracle](https://github.com/sc-miracle/miracle).

 # Preparation